IPhone 14 Pro: Camera

 The camera sensors and lenses on the main and ultra-wide cameras have been upgraded.
 The main camera features a new 48-megapixel quad-pixel sensor that is 65% larger than the one on the iPhone 13 Pro.
 It defaults to 12 megapixels, achieved through a process called pixel binning.
 However, users can access the full capabilities of the sensor by activating the ProRAW feature.
 The ultra-wide camera features a new larger 12-megapixel sensor that has 100% focus pixels.
 The lens has also been improved for optical clarity and features a larger aperture.

 The new camera system also incorporates a new "Photonic Engine" for improved image and video quality.
 Additionally, the video feature now includes Action Mode, which offers video stabilization that can be accessed through the top right corner of the screen.
 The resolution of the picture can now be customized.
 The TrueDepth camera has gained autofocus and a larger aperture.
 It is also capable of focusing on multiple subjects simultaneously.

 Display

 The iPhone 14 Pro and Pro Max feature a Super Retina XDR OLED display with a typical maximum brightness of 1,000 nits.
 However, it can go all the way up to 1,600 nits while watching HDR videos, and 2,000 nits outdoors.
-The display has a refresh rate of 120 Hz and utilizes LTPO technology.
+The display has a refresh rate of 120 Hz and uses LTPO technology.
 The iPhone 14 Pro has a resolution of 2556×1179 pixels at 460 pixels per inch (ppi), while the Pro Max variant has a resolution of 2796×1290 pixels at 460 ppi.
-Both variants have an "always on display" feature, with an adaptive ProMotion 120 Hz refresh rate that can reduce down to 1 Hz to save battery life whilst in “always on” mode.
+Both variants have an "always on display" feature, with an adaptive ProMotion 120 Hz refresh rate that can reduce down to 1 Hz to save battery life while in "always on" mode.

 Both models feature a new design for the area that surrounds the front-facing camera, which Apple previously referred to as the "TrueDepth camera array" and many users referred to as the "notch".
 The new design is called the "Dynamic Island", which is now a pill-shaped cutout slightly detached from the top of the screen.
-In order to make this new hardware blend more seamlessly with the software, software features are added to make the pill shape change shape and size according to app and features being used to display certain alerts and notifications.
+This design was achieved by moving Face ID hardware components and some sensors previously housed in the "notch" behind the display, including the ambient light sensor, flood illuminator and proximity sensor.
+To make this new hardware blend more seamlessly with the software, software animations are added to make the pill shape change shape and size according to app and features being used to display certain alerts and notifications.